CenterClick NTP200 and NTP250 Documentation - Client List

 Examples

-The below example from the Live Demo and some clients have come and gone idle causing Sleep alerts, but otherwise all is well.
+The below example from the Live Demos and some clients have come and gone idle causing Sleep alerts, but otherwise all is well.

 NTP250 Clients